 The literature regarding traffic accidents and DST has mixed conclusions.
-One study found that the transition to DST in the spring increased the amount of traffic on the roads due to more people taking advantage of afternoon daylight hours, however the impact of DST on traffic accidents is not statistically significant in the spring or in the fall.
-12 However, another study found following the spring DST transition, fatal accidents increased on the Monday following the transition, with no significant changes on the Saturday or Sunday of the shift.
-13 For the fall DST change, the authors found that fatal accidents increased the Sunday prior to the shift, possibly due to the perceived benefit of being able to stay out for an extra hour the night before.
-13 Finally, a third study found that there was an increase in pedestrian fatal crashes after the transition back to standard time in the fall.
-14 They suggest that this was due to more darkness during afternoon commute times.
+One study found that the transition to DST in the spring increased the amount of traffic on the roads due to more people taking advantage of afternoon daylight hours, yet the impact of DST on traffic accidents is not statistically significant in the spring or in the fall.
+However, another study found following the spring DST transition, fatal accidents increased on the Monday following the transition, with no significant changes on the Saturday or Sunday of the shift.
+For the fall DST change, the authors found that fatal accidents increased the Sunday prior to the shift, possibly due to the perceived benefit of being able to stay out for an extra hour the night before.
+A third study found that there was an increase in pedestrian fatal crashes after the transition back to standard time in the fall.
+Authors suggest that this was due to more darkness during afternoon commute times.
 Overall, the authors found that shifting an hour of daylight to the evening hours decreased the number of fatal crashes that occurred.
-They also estimated that 901 fewer fatal crashes would have occurred, including 727 involving pedestrians and 174 involving vehicle occupants, if daylight saving time had been in place all year during the study years (1987-1991).14 A literature review looked at 7 other studies in addition to the ones mentioned above and of these, 2 found mixed results for spring versus fall, 3 found a significant increase in traffic accidents, and 2 found no significant increase in accidents.4
+They also estimated that 901 fewer fatal crashes would have occurred, including 727 involving pedestrians and 174 involving vehicle occupants, if DST had been in place all year during the study years (1987-1991).
+A New Zealand study used 12.6 million accidents claims (2005-2016) to model accident rates as a function of various date-based predictions, including days before/after the start and end of DST.
+Results show that the start of DST was associated with significantly higher rates of road accidents (first day +16% and second day +12%).
+A study in Spain used road traffic accident data (1990-2014) to modeled fatalities following DST changes in Spain's 52 provincial capital cities.
+Authors estimate 40 deaths during the study period can be attributed to DST changes: "23.4 (95% CI [2.7; 39.9]) and 14.7 (95% CI [-7.8; 32.8]) for the summer and fall changes, respectively."
+Authors estimate, on average, "DST changes are associated with a cost of 1.5 lives every year due to road traffic accidents in Spain's capital cities."
+However, as 78% of fatal collisions occur on roads outside of cities, they estimate that "this could have an additional cost of another 5 lives every year."